MicroEJ/docs/VEEPortingGuide/uiLed.rst

 Installation
 ============

 LEDs is a sub-part of MicroUI library.
-When the MicroUI module is installed, the LED module must be installed in order to be able to connect physical LEDs with MicroEJ Platform.
+When the MicroUI module is installed, the LED module must be installed in order to be able to connect physical LEDs with VEE Port.
 If not installed, the
 *stub* module will be used.

-In the platform configuration file, check :guilabel:`UI` > :guilabel:`LEDs` to install LEDs.
+In the VEE Port configuration file, check :guilabel:`UI` > :guilabel:`LEDs` to install LEDs.

 Use
 ===